- Time Zone refers to the local time of a region or a country.

 - With an early start to the day would make people work more energetically and effectively.

-- India is the second largest country in the world that runs on a single time zone after China.
+- India is the second-largest country in the world that runs on a single time zone after China.
 Of the top 7 big nations geographically, all the nations run on 3 or more time zones.

-- Majority of India’s major cities (Delhi, Bangalore, Hyderabad, Mumbai, and Chennai) are relatively close to the central longitude, and the same case is with China, where most of its economy is centered on the Beijing longitude.
+- Majority of India’s major cities (Delhi, Bangalore, Hyderabad, Mumbai, and Chennai) are relatively close to the central longitude, and the same case is with China, where most of its economy is centred on the Beijing longitude.